ryantd42/NY-Legislative-Git/2023/A2976A-2023/bill.md

  record of such information and shall file such record with a copy of the license.
 Such  records shall be made available to the commissioner upon request for rabies and other animal disease control efforts.
+ A. 2976--A  4

   3. Municipalities may provide for the establishment  and  issuance  of purebred  licenses  and,  in the event they do so, shall provide for the assessment of a surcharge of at least three dollars for the purposes  of carrying  out  animal  population control efforts as provided in section one  hundred  seventeen-a  of  this  article.
-Municipalities  which  issue
- A. 2976  4

- purebred  licenses  shall  remit such surcharge collected to the commis- sioner.
+Municipalities which issue purebred licenses shall remit such surcharge collected  to  the  commis- sioner.
   4. MUNICIPALITIES  SHALL  DEPOSIT ALL MONIES COLLECTED FROM VOLUNTARY CONTRIBUTIONS PURSUANT TO PARAGRAPH  (C)  OF  SUBDIVISION  ONE  OF  THIS